Improved limits on solar axions and bosonic dark matter from the CDEX-1B experiment using the profile likelihood ratio method: DATA ANALYSIS

-A profile likelihood analysis, as described in Ref. \cite{profilelikelihood}, is used to get the constraints and the test statistics is:
+A profile likelihood analysis, as described in Ref. \cite{profilelikelihood}, is adopted to derive the constraints and the test statistics is:

 where $L$ is the likelihood function.
 Quantity $\mu$ is a parameter corresponding to the strength of signals and $\theta$ denotes all of the nuisance parameters.
-The quantity $\hat{\hat{\theta}}$ denotes the value of $\theta$ that maximizes $L$ for the specified $\mu$, while the denominator is the maximized likelihood funciton, i.e. $\mu$ and $\theta$ are their ML estimators.
-To obtain the 90\% C.L. bounds on the signal strengths $\mu$, we have to calculate the probability distribution functions (p.d.f) of the test statistics $q_{\mu}$.
-Let $f(q_{\mu}|\mu)$ be the p.d.f of the test statistic $q_{\mu}$ under the signal strength hypothesis $\mu$, and $f(q_{\mu}|0)$ be the p.d.f of $q_{\mu}$ under the background-only hypothesis.
-Since downward fluctuations of background might lead to a much stringent exclusion result, we used the CL$_s$ method \cite{clsmethod} to get rid of this effect.
-The 90\% up limits $\mu_{up}$ are defined as:
+The quantity $\hat{\hat{\theta}}$ denotes the value of $\theta$ that maximizes $L$ for the specified $\mu$, while the denominator is the maximized likelihood function, i.e. $\mu$ and $\theta$ are their maximum-likelihood estimators.
+To obtain the 90\% C.L. bounds on the signal strengths $\mu$, the asymptotic formulas are used to calculate the probability distribution functions (PDFs), i.e.,

+where $f(q_{\mu}|\mu')$ is the PDF of the test statistic $q_{\mu}$ under the signal strength hypothesis $\mu'$, while $\sigma$ is the corresponding standard deviation \cite{profilelikelihood}.
+Since downward fluctuations of background might lead to much stringent exclusion results, we used the CL$_s$ method \cite{clsmethod} to get rid of this effect.
+The 90\% up limits $\mu_{\rm up}$ are defined as:

 where $F$ is the cumulative distribution function of the test statistic.